-We hope, that through this project, we can humanise a culture that has so often been reduced and fetishised.
-The characters here, the faces that you'll recognise from articles you've read, are actually the faces of survivors, water protectors, activists, mothers, workers, elders, traditionalists, teens, skateboard kids, progressives, jingle dress dancers, environmentalists, and above all, people.
-People that deserve humane treatment, safety, respect, care, a home, a school, and a space to restore and protect a culture that has so often been dragged through the barbaric and elitist process of westernisation.
+We hope, that through this project, we can humanize a culture that has so often been reduced and fetishized.
+The characters here, the faces that you'll recognize from articles you've read, are actually the faces of survivors, water protectors, activists, mothers, workers, elders, traditionalists, teens, skateboard kids, progressives, jingle dress dancers, environmentalists, and above all, people.
+People that deserve humane treatment, safety, respect, care, a home, a school, and a space to restore and protect a culture that has so often been dragged through the barbaric and elitist process of westernization.

 From here on out, we have to educate ourselves on this situation and this instance in which peaceful resistance won.
 When so many Americans are calling anti-Trump protesters whiny and overdramatic, this is a pretty big deal — this is hope.

-However, the 20th of January and the inauguration of Donald Trump, is coming hard and fast.
+However, January 20 and the inauguration of Donald Trump is coming hard and fast.
 This means that we will have to keep an eye on the rerouting of the DAPL, amongst a slew of other things.
 When Trump, and those he's appointed, come into office, we will need to step up and be the government that won't stand up for us.

-Let's please allow Native Americans the right to celebrate and to feel safe, but as for the rest of us, let's keep our heads down and keep fighting.
-Keep organising, calling and putting pressure on the bank investors and Energy Transfer Partners to reroute or put a total end to the pipeline.
+Let's please allow Native Americans the right to celebrate and to feel safe; but as for the rest of us, let's keep our heads down and keep fighting.
+Keep organizing, calling, and putting pressure on the bank investors and Energy Transfer Partners to reroute or put a total end to the pipeline.
 Keep rallying, putting in calls and adding pressure to the Morton County Police Department to drop the charges against over 550 water protectors.
 Keep rallying and pushing for Native American rights.
-Standing Rock is merely an example of what Native Americans, along with many people of colour, face on a regular basis.
+Standing Rock is merely an example of what Native Americans, along with many people of color, face on a regular basis.
 This is not one fight to be won.